 Effectiveness of Brief Intervention Widely Shown

 The effectiveness of brief intervention has been widely studied.
-This analysis of the research evidence examined the results of 73 such studies.
+The analysis of the research evidence studied the results of 73 such studies.
 All focused on alcohol use among heavy drinking college students.

 The results were clear.
-Single-session brief alcohol interventions, on average, significantly reduced drinking among college students who were heavy drinkers.
-This was true when compared to usual treatment and to no treatment.
+Single session brief alcohol interventions, on average, greatly reduced drinking among college students.
+That is, who were heavy drinkers.

-It was also found that motivational enhancement therapy/motivational interviewing was more effective than psycho-educational therapy interventions.
+Analysts also studied motivational enhancement therapy motivational interviewing.
+They found it was more effective than psycho-educational therapy interventions.

 The effectiveness of brief intervention has been clearly shown in research.
 Of course, short-term brief intervention effects were greater than long-term effects.

 Brief intervention appear to be effective for two basic reasons.

 First, they lead people to think about their use of alcohol.
 Is it helping them achieve their goals?
 Is it causing them harm in any way?
 Would they be better off reducing their drinking?
 Would they be better off drinking less often?
 And so on.

 Second, brief intervention points them in the direction of learning skills to help them reduce their drinking.

 The effectiveness of brief intervention is important.
 This is because traditional approaches to the problem have not proven very effective.
 In particular, efforts to promote alcohol abstinence among college students have consistently failed.
 Brief interventions reduce the problems of alcohol abuse.
 They do not entirely eliminate them.
 Nothing achieves that goal.
 But moving people toward safer drinking behaviors is a major achievement.